 The financial statements have been prepared on an accruals basis in accordance with the historical cost convention and do not take into account changing money values or, except where specifically stated, current valuations of non-current assets.
 The accounting policies adopted are consistent with those of the previous year.

 The financial statements are presented in Australian dollars which is the association's functional and presentational currency.
-Comparative information reflects the reviewed 2017 financial statements.
-Certain comparative amounts have been reclassified to conform with current year's presentation.
+Comparative information reflects the audited 2018 financial statements.